zees-dev/robot-challenge/README.md

 ## Requirements
 - Create a restful api to accept a series of commands to the robot.
 - Make sure that the robot doesn't try to move outside the warehouse.
+- Create a restful api to report commands series exection status.
+- Create a restful api cancel the commands series.

 ## Challenge
 - The Robot SDK is still under development, you need to find a way to approve your api logic is working.